robb-j/akita/README.md

 ## Predefined URLs

-You can also specify the WebSocket serve in you `.akitarc` file.
+You can also specify the WebSocket server's url in your `.akitarc` file.

 ```yaml
 url: ws://localhost:3000